08 _ Interaction with the VET Regulator policy and procedure

 Cooperating with ASQA

-Providing accurate information in response to ASQA requests
+Providing accurate information in response to requests

 2. The information is then reviewed by the General Manager to ensure that the necessary resources and materials are in place and to confirm that the information to be submitted is true and correct.

-Audits and the monitoring of its operations
+Audit and monitoring of its operations

-The Quality Assurance Consultant shall also coordinate the response to any request for information or corrective action because of a compliance audit.
+• coordinate the response to any request for information or corrective action because of a compliance audit.

-Accurate and timely data
+Accurate and timely reporting

-• Proof of legal entity.
+• Proof of legal entity

 • Financial viability risk assessment information (please refer to Financial Management Policy).